Signs and Symptoms of Sarcoidosis

 The upper airways, including the sinuses and the larynx, can be affected with sarcoidosis.
 Sinus involvement can lead to recurrent sinusitis or, rarely, perforation of the nasal septum.
 Laryngeal involvement can lead to hoarseness and upper airway obstruction.

 Granulomas can occur in the trachea or the bronchial tubes leading to airway obstruction that can cause difficulty breathing and obstructive pneumonia.

 Extrathoracic Lymph Nodes & Sarcoidosis

 In addition to the hilar and mediastinal lymph nodes in the chest, sarcoidosis can affect lymph nodes in other parts of the body.
 Affected glands are typically painless and often not palpable (cannot be felt).
 Lymph node involvement outside of the thoracic region is more common among African Americans than Caucasians.

 Ophthalmological Symptoms of Sarcoidosis

-Sarcoidosis affects the eyes in about 25% of cases.
+Sarcoidosis affects the eyes in about 25 percent of cases.
 Its most common manifestation is inflammation, a common disorder that is rarely due to sarcoidosis.
 Usually patients complain of blurred vision in both eyes, sensitivity to bright light, excessive tearing, or pain.
 In chronic sarcoidosis, more serious eye problems can develop, such as glaucoma and cataracts.
 If left untreated, sarcoidosis can lead to blindness.